-Thailand client case studies
+Thailand client case studies in 2021

 Registration of a event organizing company in Thailand